AbstractSDK/abstract/framework/development/MAPPING.md

 ## Naming rules

     * All names must be lowercase
-    * assets must be prexfixed with the chain name, seperated by '>'
+    * Assets must be prexfixed with the chain name, seperated by '>'
-    * TODO: more

 ## Items